buffos/carnd_projects/04.advanced.lane.finding/README.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 I expanded my Camera class to add this functionality.
-It is simply a wrapper around the `cv2.getPerspectiveTransform` that calculates the perspective Transfromation matrix and it requires 4 points in a plane as `source points`  and their corresponding coordinates
+It is simply a wrapper around the `cv2.getPerspectiveTransform` that calculates the perspective Transformation matrix and it requires 4 points in a plane as `source points`  and their corresponding coordinates
 `destination points` in the final transform.

 You can find it in the Camera Class.
 I use 3 functions

     * camera.getDefaultPerspectiveCorrectionPoints() which simply return the src and destination points
     * camera.calculatePerspectiveMatrix(src,dst) that calculate the cameraPerspective Matrix
-    * camera.initializeProjectionPoints(image), that basically calls the above two and its called when the camera is initiallized
+    * camera.initializeProjectionPoints(image), that basically calls the above two and its called when the camera is initialized

 I chose the hardcode the source and destination points in the following manner: